cerbos/cerbos-sdk-javascript/docs/embedded.options.now.md

 ## Options.now property

-Function returning the current time, to be used when evaluating policy conditions.
+A function returning the current time, to be used when evaluating policy conditions.

 **Signature:**